anshikag020/EvenUp/Routes.md

   - `admin username` (string)
 - **Description:** Creates a new group.
 - **Response:**
-  - Success: JSON with group details.
+  - Success: JSON with group id.
   - Failure: Error message if creation fails.

 #### **Fetch User Groups and private splits**
 - **Method:** `GET`
 - **Route:** `/groups/:username`
-- **Description:** Retrieves all groups for a user.
+- **Description:** Retrieves all groups and private splits for a user.
 - **Response:**
-  - Success: JSON with a list of groups.
+  - Success: JSON with a list of groups details (id and group name).
   - Failure: Error message if no groups found.

+// TODO: correct this route
 #### **Fetch Group Details**
 - **Method:** `GET`
 - **Route:** `/groups/details/:groupId`